bisq-network/bisq/docs/translation-process.md

 Edit `core/src/main/resources/i18n/displayStrings.properties` to add or modify English texts.
 Mind the chapters.
 Fit your entry properly.

-Once your changes get merged the Transifex will sync itself with Github.
+Once your changes get merged the Transifex will sync itself with GitHub.

 However, **do not** edit files for other languages.
 They are synced from Transifex.